-This unique yearlong professional teacher training combines transformational cultivation of your own mindfulness practice and systematic development of mindfulness teaching skills, enabling you to teach a variety of mindfulness programs with confidence and clarity.
-You will be part of a committed, focused group of like-minded individuals with whom you will receive skilled, guided direction and personalized instruction that will allow you to flourish as a mindfulness facilitator.
-Our yearlong teacher trainings utilize in-person teaching intensives, online learning, individualized guidance from the teachers and learning mentors and peer group support.
+This unique yearlong professional mindfulness teacher training transforms your own mindfulness practice and develops mindfulness teaching skills, enabling you to teach mindfulness programs with confidence and clarity.
+You will receive skilled, guided direction and personalized instruction that will allow you to flourish as a mindfulness facilitator.
+Our yearlong mindfulness teacher trainings utilize in-person teaching intensives, online learning, individualized guidance from the teachers and learning mentors, and peer group support.

 Who is this course for?

 The course is aimed at people already working with mindfulness in their professional lives, or anybody wishing to do so—be it through teaching formal mindfulness courses or bringing mindfulness into other roles, including in private practice, healthcare, business, education, etc.

 - Develop and refine your own practice of embodied mindfulness;

 - Enhance your capacity for applying mindfulness in your personal and professional life;